 Original comment suggestion recommending the addition of the LCU-CMD is to be ignored.
 Upon further review the LCU-CMD is not necessary, so it does not need to be implemented.

-7.7.25.1 Local Cell Update REQ (LCU-REQ)
+7.7.25.1 Local Cell Update Indication (LCU-IND)

-The format of a Local Cell Update request message is shown in Table A1.
-This message shall be transmitted by a distributed scheduling A-CPEs to the A-BS at the change of local cell information.
+The format of a Local Cell Update Indication message is shown in Table A1.
+This message shall be transmitted by a distributed scheduling A-CPEs to the A-BS at the update of local cell information.